 Early into this part of the process, I was no longer having fun.
 I think that small amount of acorns took me about two hours to skin.
 It’s not like a peanut, where you can just twist or squeeze the skin and it falls off – these little jerks have wrinkles and folds where the skin would be clamped into.
 The mentor said it would be easy, and said I could just dip them in some water if I had any trouble.
 I started thinking my mentor was full of crap.
 I also seriously started wondering if it was worth it to skin all of them, or if I should just take my chances with the skins.

-After the horrible part was over, I tossed them into a coffee grinder (my wife made me buy one so that I wasn’t using the same one as her for some reason).
+After the horrible part was over, I tossed them into a coffee grinder.
 It quickly ground the nut meat into “flour.”
 I had to take some time scooping everything out of the grinder, because the oils in the acorns were keeping some clumped at the bottom.

 Unfortunately for me, acorns contain a large amount of tannins, which is used to tan animal hides.
 It also makes the acorn very bitter, and you can get sick if you ingest too much of it.
 The process of removing it is fairly simple, though (again) tedious.

 There are two ways to get the tannins out of the acorns, according to my mentor: Hot and Cold Leeching.
 For Hot Leeching, you just boil the acorns in water for a while, then drain.
 I think you can even leave them whole if that’s the case.
 However – apparently that process removes a lot of nutrients from the flour – and who needs those empty calories?